NATTOMR/Task_13-Secure-API-Testing-Authorization-Validation/README.md

 ```
 ![image](https://github.com/NATTOMR/Task_13-Secure-API-Testing-Authorization-Validation/blob/main/postman%20dash-3.png)

-### note: GET returns a representation in XML or JSON and an HTTP response code of 200 (OK)
+### Note: GET returns a representation in XML or JSON and an HTTP response code of 200 (OK)

 ## 2. POST Method
 The POST method is commonly used to create new resources.
 It is often used to create subordinate resources related to a parent resource.
 Upon successful creation, the server returns HTTP status 201 (Created) along with a Location header pointing to the newly created resource.